learex-zz/macOS-eGPU/README.md

 ### Basic
 `--install | -i`

-Tells the script to install/update eGPU software. *internet required*
+Tells the script to install/update eGPU software. *internet may be required*
 The install parameter tells the script to fetch your Mac’s parameters (such as installed software, installed patches, macOS version etc.) and to fetch the newest software versions.
 It then cross-references and deducts what needs to be done.
 This includes all packages listed below.
 This works best on new systems or systems that have been updated.
 Deductions on corrupt systems are limited.
 Note that earlier enablers for 10.12 won’t be touched.
 If you have used such software you must uninstall it yourself.
 To override deductions use the #Package parameters below.

 `--uninstall | -U`

 Tells the script to uninstall eGPU software.
 The uninstall parameter tells the script to search for eGPU software and fully uninstall it.
 Note that earlier enablers for 10.12 won’t be touched.
 If you have used such software you must uninstall it yourself.
+Note that only one thing won’t be uninstalled: The short command.
+To uninstall this one as well execute: `sudo rm /usr/local/bin/macos-egpu`.
 To override deductions use the #Package parameters below.

 `--checkSystem | -C`